 - Divine Vessel: Very similar to divine power, but you get more defensive benefits and you don’t get a luck bonus to attacks or an extra haste-style attack.

-- Cloak of Resistance: Too crucial to forego.
+- : Too crucial to forgo.

 Multiclassing and Prestige Classes